Course Title: Interior Design Research Strategies

 Theory and Research for Design ARCH1105 before you commence this course.
 Interior Design Research Project Proposal ARCH1123 is a co-requisite to this course.

-It will extend your knowledge and practice with methods including quantitative and qualitative research, project and practice based design research strategies.
+It will extend your knowledge and practice with methods of project and practice based design research strategies.

 Objectives/Learning Outcomes/Capability Development